Improving Diagnosis and Care

 These pressures come from a number of factors, not least among them:

-What might be done about these challenges?
-Are there resources available that can be used to improve patient outcomes and deliver care more efficiently?
+What might be done to address these challenges?
+Are there tools that could improve patient outcomes while delivering care more efficiently?

 A Great Undertaking